|Title:||Associate Athletic Director; SWA|

 From 1998-1999, Dryden was the head women’s soccer coach leading the team to an impressive 10-2 record in its inaugural season, capped by an NSCAA national championship.
 That year she was also head women’s basketball coach and guided the first-year team to a fourth-place finish at the NSCAA national tournament.

 In the spring of 2000, she became head softball coach in the program’s second year and took the team to a second-place finish at the NSCAA national tournament.
-As head softball coach from 2000-2004, Dryden led the team to five straight national tournament appearances.

 Dryden's intercollegiate athletic career includes playing tennis